-‘Young and the Restless’ Spoilers: Ashley Is Not An Abbott!
-Marla Adams Returns May 3
+‘Young and the Restless’ Spoilers: Marla Adams Returns May 3

 Abby is not a real Abbott either.

 If Ashley’s secret gets out, this could cause even more tension between the Abbott family.
 Ashley not being a real Abbott means that Abby (Melissa Ordway) is not either.
 Abby has always struggled to fit in with her family.
 Will everything change for her once finds out she has been lied to?

 Will Abby switch sides?

 Abby may decide to pledge her allegiance to the Newmans since she is not a true member of the Abbott family.

-Abby and Jack are involved with a deal and Young and the Restless fans know that Jack has been making some shady moves lately.
+Abby and Jack are involved with a deal, and Young and the Restless fans know that Jack has been making some shady moves lately.
 He may take this opportunity to double-cross Abby.

 Philly update.

-Meanwhile, Phyllis (Gina Tognoni) will decide that she is ready to start a real relationship with Billy (Jason Thompson) but she is also worried about how Jack will react to the news.

-Young and the Restless spoilers reveal that Phyllis will drop some hints to jack before telling him everything.
-Jack won’t be please but his anger will mostly be directed towards Billy.
+Meanwhile, Phyllis (Gina Tognoni) will decide that she is ready to start a real relationship with Billy (Jason Thompson), but she is also worried about how Jack will react to the news.
+Young and the Restless spoilers reveal that Phyllis will drop some hints to Jack before telling him everything.
+Jack won’t be please, but his anger will mostly be directed towards Billy.

 Today: Phyllis & Billy take a “break” from work!????#YR